UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Does UKCloud offer encryption on the VM?

+Not by default however, UKCloud can supply licensing for [*HyTrust DataControl*](../third-party/third-sd-hytrust.md).
+This solution offers powerful data-at-rest encryption with integrated key management to secure VMs and their data throughout their lifecycle - from deployment to decommission.

-Not by default but, if it's required, you can implement it using technology of your choice inside the VM's operating system.
+Alternatively, you can implement encryption using technology of your choice inside the VM's operating system.

 ### Is UKCloud's encryption service available for UKCloud for VMware?

-Not currently, but we are considering this as an option.
-Provide feedback via the [Ideas](https://community.ukcloud.com/ideas) section of the [UKCloud Community](https://community.ukcloud.com).
+Not currently as a service (see above).
+We are considering this as an option, please provide feedback via the [Ideas](https://community.ukcloud.com/ideas) section of the [UKCloud Community](https://community.ukcloud.com).

 ### Is it possible to non-fast-provision vApps, and to convert current vApps into non-fast provisioned ones?